aws-samples/Automating-FSx-for-NetApp-ONTAP-password-rotation/README.md

 # Automating-FSx-for-NetApp-ONTAP-password-rotation
 As part of the Well Architected Framework, it is a best practice to have a password rotation policy in place.
-If organizations do not have alternate means to automate rotation, this lambda will automate rotation of the fsxadmin.

-As part of the Well Architected Framework, it is a best practice to have a password rotation policy in place.
 If an administrator does not set a custom password policy, IAM user passwords must meet the default AWS password policy.

 The default password policy enforces the following conditions: